DisCoTec/discotec.github.io/2025/women_in_science.md

 The aim is to share researchers testimonies and experience as a women in computer science or a colleague and collaborator of women in science while inspiring young female researchers to pursue an academic career.

 ## Format
-This panel is organized in the form of a short speech, followed by an open discussion.
+This event will be organized in the form of a panel with a short introductory speech by each of the panelists, followed by an open discussion.

 ## Date & place
-Women in Science session will will take place on the **18th of June 2025** in **Lille**.
+Women in Science session will take place on the **18th of June 2025**.
+Precise time and location will be announced soon.

 ## Speakers
 TBD

 ## Organizers
 Dr. Imen Sayar (imen.sayar@inria.fr)
 Dr. Manel Barkallah (manel.barkallah@unamur.be)